Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Experimental and Computational Methods

 \textit{Synchrotron diffraction}: High-resolution powder diffraction was performed on the 11-BM diffractometer at the Advanced Photon Source at Argonne National Laboratory, using a calibrated wavelength of 0.457660~\AA~and a closed flow helium cryostat (Oxford Instruments).
 An interior portion of a Bridgman-grown single crystal was ground briefly in air, packed in a Kapton capillary, and sealed with clay.
 Once inside the cryostat, the atmosphere was purged several times with helium.
-Diffraction patterns were acquired at 287~K and then at fourteen fixed temperatures between 7.9~K and 82.6~K. Comparable experiments above 90~K have been reported previously.\cite{Fabini2016} Variable temperature Pawley refinements were performed using GSAS-II.\cite{Toby2013} TOPAS 6.0 was used for Rietveld refinement.\cite{Coelho2018} The background was modeled by a Chebychev polynomial of 6th order.
+Due to the twelve-analyzer design,\cite{Lee2008} high-resolution data could be rapidly acquired ($\sim$20~minute scans).
+Diffraction was recorded at 287~K, then the sample was cooled to base temperature (7.9~K) over 50~minutes.
+Diffraction was recorded while dwelling at this temperature, then 12 patterns were recorded while ramping from base temperature to 82.6~K over 240~minutes, then a final pattern was recorded while dwelling at this temperature.
+The pattern recorded during the base temperature dwell and the first pattern during the up-ramp are indistinguishable, implying the sample temperature reached steady-state.
+Comparable experiments above 90~K have been reported previously.\cite{Fabini2016} Variable temperature Pawley refinements were performed using GSAS-II.\cite{Toby2013} TOPAS 6.0 was used for Rietveld refinement.\cite{Coelho2018} The background was modeled by a Chebychev polynomial of 6th order.
 The computed monoclinic structures were used as the starting model for the fully weighted Rietveld refinement\cite{Rietveld1969} using both space groups $P2_1/m$ (\#11) and $P2_1$ (\#4).
 As we detected some anisotropic peak broadening, indicative of structural disorder, we applied symmetry adapted spherical harmonics of 4th order.
+We also tested the omission of symmetry adapted spherical harmonics and the Stephens model (Figure~S19) which led to negligible changes in atom positions.

 \textit{Raman spectroscopy}: The Raman scattering measurements were conducted using a home-built system in the back-scattering geometry.
 A continuous wave (CW) diode laser with a wavelength of 1.57~eV (Toptica Inc., USA) served as the light source.
 The laser beam was focused using a 50x objective (Zeiss, USA).
 The Rayleigh scattering was filtered out using notch filters (Ondax Inc., USA), and the scattered beam was focused into a 1~m spectrometer (FHR 1000, Horiba) with a 1800~gr~mm$^{-1}$ grating.
 The beam was captured by a CCD detector.
 For the polarization orientation (PO) measurements, the incident beam underwent filtration using a polarizer and a half-wave plate (Thorlabs, USA).
 The scattered beam underwent further filtration using another half-wave plate oriented parallel or perpendicular to the incident beam's polarization, along with an additional polarizer.
 The beam underwent stepwise rotation by a half-wave plate placed in between the two polarizers.
 The samples were cooled by a Janis cryostat ST-500 controlled by Lakeshore model 335 with liquid helium flow to reach 10~K.